AnirudhaBidave/Linux_assignemt/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then craete a shell script at working directory mention in showtime.service file
+Then craete a shell script at working directory mentioned in showtime.service file
 ```bash
 #!/bin/bash